SherryAdams881/Geocoding-API/README.md

 - The utility supports only U.S. locations.
 - If multiple results are returned by the API, the first result is used.
 - If an invalid location is provided, the utility will indicate that no data was found.

-## License

-This project is for demonstration purposes only.